catenax-ng/catena-x-edc/docs/data-transfer/Transfer Data.md

 Before running the commands setup the all-in-one deployment from the.
 This is documented in it's [README.md](../../edc-tests/src/main/resources/deployment/helm/all-in-one/README.md).

-Please install [Bash jq](https://linuxhint.com/bash_jq_command/), as it is used in the bash calls of this document.
+Please install [jq](https://stedolan.github.io/jq/), as it is used in the bash calls of this document.

 ---